Gluten Free Eggplant Parmesan is easy to make! This dish is baked, not fried! We have included Dairy-free and Vegan options too!

 I have broken down the steps into pictures for you.
 While the steps are simple, they do take some time.
 So plan accordingly with your time.

-I promise, you won’t be disappointed with this Gluten Free Eggplant Parmesan.
+I promise, you won’t be disappointed with this Gluten Free Breaded Eggplant Parmesan.
 Remember, if you need dairy-free or vegan options, check at the bottom of the recipe.
+You can easily make this a vegan gluten free eggplant parmesan recipe by using a vegan mozzarella substitute and your favorite egg substitute.

 Then you are going to salt the eggplant.
 My kitchen tip for you is to place your eggplant slices onto a paper towel lined, lipped baking sheet.